 Conduct Vendor Demos

-- Schedule and Prepare: Reach out to the vendors to schedule demo sessions, allowing ample time for your team to prepare.
+- Schedule and Prepare: Contact the potential vendors to schedule demo sessions, allowing ample time for your team to prepare.
 Before the demo, provide vendors with your specific requirements and expectations.
 These expectations will help them tailor the demonstration to your needs and showcase the most relevant features.

 - Develop a Demo Agenda: Create a structured agenda for the demo session, including a list of topics and features you want the vendor to cover.
 Share this agenda with the vendor beforehand to ensure a smooth and focused demonstration.

 - Involve Key Stakeholders: Invite essential stakeholders, such as trainers, content creators, and IT staff, to attend the demo sessions.
-Their input and feedback will be invaluable in assessing the LMS’s suitability for your organization.
+Their input and feedback will be invaluable in helping the selection team determine the LMS’s suitability for your organization.

 - Ask Questions and Clarify Concerns: During the demo, actively engage with the vendor by asking questions and seeking clarification on any concerns or ambiguities.
 Encourage stakeholders to share their questions and insights as well.